For the Adherent of Pop Culture

 In computer terms, "legacy" describes outdated software or equipment still in use in a computer system's environment.
 It seems odd that Alan would use the word as part of his program name, but he may have chosen the name Tron Legacy to suggest the return of the "righteous" Tron program who defeated the MCP and freed the denizens of the Electronic World from the MCP's enslavement.

-Two of the viruses seen in Tron 2.0, Durandal and Ra*mpa^ncy, are references to the 1994 Apple Macintosh game, Marathon.
+Two of the viruses found in Internet City, Durandal and Ra*mpa^ncy, are references to the 1994 Apple Macintosh game, Marathon.

 In the game, off-duty programs are known to relax at the Progress Bar.
 In operating system terminology, a progress bar is a graphical representation of the progress of a task such as copying files from one location to another.